 Household Hazardous Waste Collection

-Retail Take-It-Back programs take back from the consumer wastes barred from landfills, such as cell phones, batteries, and fluorescent lamps, for recycling, reuse, or proper disposal.
-Take back programs can be run by government or private industry.
 Some retail programs take back from the consumer wastes barred from landfills, such as cell phones, batteries, and fluorescent lamps, for recycling, reuse, or proper disposal.
 Take back programs can be run by government or private industry.
 Visit Earth 911 to learn where to drop off banned items.
-More information is available at the Department of Toxic Substances Control regarding these wastes.
-Visit Earth 911 to learn where to drop off banned items.
-More information is available for retailers interested in becoming a Take-It-Back partner.
+More information is available at the Department of Toxic Substances Control regarding household hazardous wastes.
+Contact the Department of Toxic Substances Control for information on how to become a permitted retailer for take-back programs.

 Minimizing Recurrence and Creating Awareness